Kite Train Spectacles

 Two tiny Diamond kites on one lineMBK 1-Skewer Diamonds

 Hobbyist Projects.
-What was initially done for science looked like pretty good fun, in the eyes of keen kite-flyers!
+What was initially done for science looked like pretty good fun, in the eyes of keen kite-fliers!
 So it wasn't long before all sorts of single-line kites were being experimented with in this manner.

 Several Eddy diamonds on one line would have been a simple and straightforward exercise.
-No doubt there were plenty of flat tailed diamonds as well, all shifting around in loose formation.
+No doubt there were plenty of flat-tailed diamonds as well, all shifting around in loose formation.

 This category persists to this day.
 Heck, I've put up a few tiny 1-Skewer Diamonds myself, all swooping around on a couple of hundred feet of 20-pound Dacron!
 There's a couple of them in the photo.
 I've also done a kite train with tiny barn-doors.

-This brings me to a point; modern trains tend to employ rather smaller kites than even the amateurs put up in yesteryear.
+This brings me to a point: Modern trains tend to employ rather smaller kites than even the amateurs put up in yesteryear.

 Taiwanese kite train.Taiwanese four-spar leaf kites

 Traditional Asian.
-A good example is in Taiwan where kite masters fly huge long stacks of bamboo-and-tissue kites.
+A good example is in Taiwan, where kite masters fly huge long stacks of bamboo-and-tissue kites.
 Having seen a couple of these firsthand at a festival, I can report that it was an amazing display of art, sheer kite performance, and impressive wind-range.

 OK, I'll say that in English...

-The trains looked like steep pillars rising into the air and they flew in all kinds of wind.
+The trains looked like steep pillars rising into the air, and they flew in all kinds of wind.
 Even the flying line was of natural material.
 It was rather thick compared to the equivalent strength in braided Dacron, but it certainly did the job.

-Very long kite train.2034 individual kites
+Very long kite train.2,034 individual kites

 Modern Novelty, Specialty, or Art Trains.
 OK, so that's three in one.
 What ties these subgroups together is the expertise, quality, and craftsmanship behind them.

 The example in the photo is Chinese, but there are other examples from all around the world.
-Perhaps the Chinese do it best though, when it comes to truly enormous projects!
-The photo is courtesy of china.org.cn
+Perhaps the Chinese do it best, though, when it comes to truly enormous projects!
+The photo is courtesy of china.org.cn.

 The kite designs vary a lot, from a representation of the Great Wall of China to an exquisite train of glittering miniatures, each one just inches in height.
-The trains range from great long formations of traditional-looking but hi-tech colorful diamonds to thoroughly modern and intriguing works of art in motion on a single line.
+The trains range from great, long formations of traditional-looking but hi-tech colorful diamonds to thoroughly modern and intriguing works of art in motion on a single line.

 It seems that many expert kite-designers eventually get around to putting a train up, no matter what their specialty happens to be!